 1) Helena Lane Sun Cream- SPF 30

-Helena Lane hails from Vancouver, BC.
+Helena Lane Skincare hails from Vancouver, BC.
 Her sun cream is a completely waterless, oil-based sunscreen with a nice, dense texture.
 This cream is beautiful, moisturizing and rich making it my favourite mineral sunscreen for dry skin.
 It provides protection comparable to SPF 30 with 19% non-nano zinc oxide.
 The zinc oxide content offers you broad spectrum UVA and UVB protection.
 Helena Lane’s Sun Cream applies like a butter but melts into the skin without leaving a trace behind.
-Note that this product is NOT vegan as it contains beeswax.
-When applying, it’s best to use a little spatula in order to ensure that water stays out of the jar.
+When applying, use a little spatula to ensure that water stays out of the jar.
 This product is perfect for anyone looking for a rich moisturizer and SPF in one.
 It comes in two scents and two sizes: the Chamomile Calendula is unscented and the Lemongrass Lavender is perfect for repelling those pesky bugs that come out in the summer.
 Helena Lane’s Sun Cream is perfect for sensitive skin and babies over 6 months.
-The only drawback of this product is that it will melt on hot days if kept in a warm environment, so not so great to keep in your beach bag.
+The only drawback of this product is that it will melt on hot days if kept in a warm environment.

 Like the Helena Lane sun cream, the Cocoon Apothecary Reflector is also a broad spectrum sunscreen of SPF 30.
 It does not have the high zinc oxide content of Helena Lane’s Sun Cream as it only contains 6% zinc oxide.
 However the addition of 9% titanium dioxide, boosts this product into the full spectrum protection category.
 The Reflector blends smoothly into the skin, and has a nice matte finish.
 This is great if you get oilier throughout the day in the summer.
 The top ingredient in Cocoon Apothecary’s Reflector is shea butter.
 It also contains rice bran oil, and other plant ingredients such as sea buckthorn making it moisturizing and soothing.
 If vegan skincare is important to you, this is my favourite mineral sunscreen for this category!